 Generally I advise starting around 6-8 weeks postnatally.
 If you’re still healing from a cesarean you should take medical advice, perhaps wait until 10-12 weeks.
 You absolutely can come earlier than 6-8 weeks if you’re keen to get out of the house and be with other women.
 It’s so good to be in a supportive environment.
 Ideally you'll enjoy a long baby-moon at home, and enjoy quiet time with your immediate family, but as soon as you’re up and about, it’s a great time to join postnatal yoga.
-This class is suitable for babies up to crawling, sometimes a bit longer if they are still enjoying it!
+This class is suitable for babies up to crawling, when they are mobile it's best attending a class for parent & toddler.

 What a class looks like....

 I will guide you through a range of techniques for both you AND your baby.
 We begin with fundamental breathing techniques for mums to heal and restore, and then incorporate appropriate yoga postures for strength, energy and relaxation.
 I include simple movements and massage techniques for the babies, to assist their development and enable you both to relax.
 We sing some fun songs, the class is very interactive and spontaneous.